Identify The Primary Contact On An Account

 It is often times essential to identify a primary contact or specific "role" within an account.
 This may be for support or sales reasons.
 You may want to identify the primary contact's email address or other key piece of contact information and have it accessible to workflow, other business processes, or simply to just display the information/primary contact at the account level.
 Let's say you have a picklist field or checkbox field that denotes a contact as being the primary contact on an account.
 How do you populate a contact lookup on the account page that identifies who this contact is?

-- Select your new lookup field as the target field
+- Select Contact ID as the Target field

 - Use the standard AccountId relationship field

-- Optional: If you can have multiple primary contacts on your record, using the sort order functionality to change which contact is picked first.
-You might use created date, last modified date for example.
+- Step 2 is optional: If you can have multiple primary contacts on your record, using the sort order functionality to change which contact is picked first.
+You might use created date, or last modified date for example.

 - Add formula fields to display primary contact information on the account page like primary contact's phone number or title.

-- Use workflow or process builder to identify when a prospect becomes a customer, and send an email to the primary contact thanking them for their order or introducing them to someone.
+- Use flow to identify when a prospect becomes a customer, and send an email to the primary contact thanking them for their order or introducing them to someone.

 |Opportunity Line Item Schedule Rollups||Rollup Helper Use Case Library||Count the Number of Tasks on an Open Case|